Online Master’s Degrees in Gerontology

 - Expected Time to Completion: Three semesters on a full-time basis, two years for a typical part-time student

-Seton Hall University offers an online master of science program in nursing, adult-gerontology nurse practitioner (MSN-AGNP) preparing registered nurses to practice as nurse practitioners serving adult to elderly populations in primary or acute care settings.
-Based on the student’s career aspirations, they can choose a track in either acute care or primary care.
-Notably, the program includes three immersion experiences held at Seton Hall’s Interprofessional Health Sciences Campus in Nutley, New Jersey.
+Seton Hall University offers an online master of science program in nursing, adult-gerontology nurse practitioner (MSN, AGNP), preparing graduates to practice as nurse practitioners serving adult to elderly populations in primary or acute care settings.
+Based on their career aspirations, the student can choose a track in acute care or primary care.
+The program includes three immersion experiences held at Seton Hall’s Interprofessional Health Sciences Campus in Nutley, New Jersey.

 This online program is for those who already have a BSN degree and are looking to advance their career in nursing.
-Graduates will be able to provide various healthcare services promoting wellness, preventing illness, and managing the illness and health needs of adults across their lifespan.
-Moreover, graduates will be prepared to take the Adult-Gerontology Acute Care or Primary Care certification exams through ANCC and AANPCB.
+Graduates will be able to provide various healthcare services promoting wellness, preventing illness, and managing adults’ illness and health needs across their lifespan.
+Moreover, graduates will be prepared for the Adult-Gerontology Acute Care or Primary Care certification exams through ANCC and AANPCB.
 Acute care track graduates may also take the certification exam through the American Association of Critical-Care Nurses (AACN).

-Comprising 48 credits, the program includes courses such as forces in health care; theoretical basis of nursing; nursing research; health promotion; advanced clinical pathophysiology; clinical pharmacology; advanced health assessment and clinical decision making; health concepts of aging; advanced specialty theory; and acute care theory.
-Both tracks have four practicums and clinical hours for both these tracks are met through practicums.
+Comprising 48 credits, the program includes courses such as forces in health care, theoretical basis of nursing, nursing research, health promotion, advanced clinical pathophysiology, clinical pharmacology, advanced health assessment and clinical decision making, health concepts of aging, advanced specialty theory, and acute care theory.
+Both tracks have four practicums, and clinical hours for both tracks are met through practicums.

 - Location: South Orange, NJ